 Instructions

-*The Recipe Card below includes all the full detailed instructions!Â
+*The Recipe Card below includes all the full detailed instructions!

 Sear your pork on all sides until golden.
+Do this in batches, if needed, to avoid overcrowding.

 Pour in the soy sauce, vinegar, and water.
 Bring to a boil, then let simmer until the pork is tender.
+The sweet spot for belly is around 30 to 45 minutes, but for tougher or leaner cuts (like shoulder or butt), you may need to go closer to 60 minutes.

 Cooking Tips

-Reduce the sauce to your desired consistency: The longer you reduce and boil your sauce, the thicker and more intense the flavor becomes.
+Reduce the sauce to your desired consistency: The longer you reduce your sauce, the thicker and more intense the flavor becomes.
 You can choose to keep your adobo saucy by reducing it just slightly.

 Experiment with other ingredients: This recipe is just one of many ways to prepare adobo.
 While not exactly traditional, other variations include adding five spice, star anise, dried chilies, onion, or even coconut milk into the adobo.